 Dr. Murphy has initiated an oral history program in the UBC Punjabi program, in partnership with her colleague Sukhwant Hundal (see http://blogs.ubc.ca/punjabisikhstudies), and teaches classes on the vernacular literary and religious traditions of South Asia, South Asian cultural history, and the Punjabi Diaspora.
-She served until June 30, 2019 as Chair (2016-8) and then co-Chair of the “Religion, Literature and the Arts” Interdisciplinary Program, Faculty Advisor to the “Asian Canadian and Asian Migration Studies” program, and serves on the UBC Senate, representing the Joint Faculties.
+She served until June 30, 2019 as Chair (2016-8) and then co-Chair of the “Religion, Literature and the Arts” Interdisciplinary Program, and continues as a Faculty Advisor to that program and also the “Asian Canadian and Asian Migration Studies” program.
+She serves on the UBC Senate, representing the Joint Faculties, from 2017-2020.